 | FinOps / Remittance | Employer payroll APIs, cross-border FX | Java Spring Boot, Thunes/FXGo | Horizontal |

-NextPay directly integrates with the Saudi Central Bank's Sarie network for instant domestic transfers, alongside OpenBanking VRP (Variable Recurring Payments) to guarantee salary deduction authorizations prior to fund disbursement.
-An average transaction clears the API Gateway, passes the synchronous ML fraud check via Redis, calculates credit limits, and initiates the Sarie transfer in exactly 8.5 seconds of total compute time.
+NextPay directly integrates with real-time networks (like KSA's Sarie) for instant domestic transfers, alongside OpenBanking VRP (Variable Recurring Payments) to guarantee salary deduction authorizations prior to fund disbursement.
+An average transaction clears the API Gateway, passes the synchronous ML fraud check via Redis, calculates credit limits, and initiates the transfer in exactly 8.5 seconds of total compute time.

 |---|---|---|---|---|---|